The-Marcy-Lab-School/marcy-curriculum-docs/guidelines-and-policies/student-handbook.md

 - [Fall 2024 School Year Calendar](https://docs.google.com/document/d/1T3tDmzUW762B8fi4oNPJoMxOCZ0eh3sKgM4lR5ka31Q/edit?usp=sharing)
 - [Spring 2024 School Year Calendar](https://www.notion.so/2f5ba2fb060f464a87ebffa55231fc25?pvs=21)

-## Academic Course Outlines & Graduation Requirements
+## Academic Course Outlines and Graduation Requirements

 We are excited to share an overview of our curriculum and academic requirements at Marcy.
 In this section, you'll learn more about Marcy's academic requirements and our curriculum's ethos.